sanjitsarkar/zentrivia_client/README.md

 - Creating,Updating and Deleting Quiz,Category and Questions.
 - Searching Quiz by name.
 - Updating Profile Information.
-- Image uploading feature for quiz cover picture.
+- Image uploading feature for quiz cover picture and profile picture.
 - Dark and Light Theme
-- Timer for each question
+- 15 seconds timer for each question
 - Responsive design for both Mobile,Tablet and Desktop.